 The New American Standard Bible is a literal translation but uses modern English words.
 The New King James version and the New International version are good choices, too.

 Choose your translations carefully, not all are accurate!

 6-Check the cross references for your verse in the margins of your Bible (if there are any) and compare to your verse.

 Notice your keywords/phrases in different parts of Scripture.
 This helps show your keywords used in different ways throughout the Bible.

 Bible Hub includes these on the same page as the verse translations.

-What have you learned about God’s character?
-Consider ways you can apply His truths into your life.
+Did you learn anything new about God’s character?
 What new idea or truth did you discover?
-Are you being led to make changes, claim promises, or heed warnings?
+Are you being led to make changes, claim promises, or pay attention to warnings?

 Bible Verse Mapping Template